mg4gh/MGMapViewer/docs/GettingStarted/GettingStarted.md

 9. When you go back to the main activity view, then this map is visible and you can navigate in this map.
 10. Finally go to <span style="color:gray">*Menu | Themes*</span>.
 Now click on the current theme to get a selection of the main themes.
 Select the most suitable theme for you.
+&nbsp;
    <img src="./Menu_Themes.png" width="200" />&nbsp;
    <img src="./themes.png" width="200" />&nbsp;
    <img src="./themes2.png" width="200" />&nbsp;